tyc/tyc.github.io/_posts/2019-11-23-Monologue_dialogue.markdown

 When a monologue occurs, I would either make an effort to break the monologue by trying inject my views.
 If that doesn't work, I would wait until an appropriate time, make my excuses and leave.
 It is easier if I am not getting any value out of the monologue.

 How would you handle monologues?

+---

+If you got some value out of this post, subscribe to the newsletter for this [subscription link](https://mailchi.mp/8e0622427dd5/prjmgrwkly)